Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 iPACT
 ~ Instantiated parameterized concrete classifier type

-TODO(Not everything is in the glossary, make some criteria)
+TODO(Not everything is in the glossary, make some criteria of what goes where) TODO(Cleanup glossary)

 ### Introduction

+Similarly to most other programming languages, Kotlin operates on data in the form of *values* or *objects*, which have *types* --- descriptions of what is the expected behaviour and possible values for their datum.
+An empty value is represented by a special `null` object; most operations with it result in runtime [errors or exceptions][Exceptions].

 Kotlin has a type system with the following main properties.